 - Lack of trust in self and others

-- Difficulty identifying feelings
+- Difficulty identifying feelings and making decisions

 Enabling a Loved One